Glavin001/SMMApp2/docs/installation.md

 cd SMMApp2 && \ # Change directory to SMMApp2
 npm install # Install Node dependencies
 ```
+For usage on running the app server on Windows, see [Running without Redis](#running-without-redis).

 ## Running App Server
 To start the server app execute the following (default port 8080):